Dow rises to historic high as optimism grows for US economy

 The Dow Jones Industrial Average climbed 1.7 per cent in afternoon trading, pushing one of Wall Street’s oldest stock market indices to a new historic high.
 Photograph: Justin Lane/EPA

-Global stocks rallied on Tuesday, pushing the Dow above 30,000 for the first time, on optimism for a smooth transition of power in the US and measures soon to bolster the world’s biggest economy.
+Global stocks rallied on Tuesday, pushing the Dow above 30,000 for the first time, on optimism for a smooth transition of power in the United States and measures soon to bolster the world’s biggest economy.

 The Dow Jones Industrial Average climbed 1.7 per cent in afternoon trading, pushing one of Wall Street’s oldest stock market indices to a new historic high.
 The wider S&P 500 rose 1.4 per cent to within striking distance of its record peak.